 There’s a valid argument to be made that there are Muppets who do things that are as bad, or worse, than the things Miss Piggy does, e.g., blowing things up, eating other Muppets, and so on.
 (And don’t even get me started on Animal chasing after women; that’s a whole other essay just waiting to happen.)
 Speaking for myself, I think Miss Piggy’s behavior bothers me more than that of other characters because she’s a more prominent, better developed, more rounded character and because she rarely, if ever, faces any sort of consequences for her actions, precisely because she plays upon helpless-woman stereotypes.
 She can do the most awful things and then immediately get out of the consequences with a simper, a whine, and a flash of her big, blue eyes.

-It’s also worth pointing out that there are plenty of instances (many of which the mainstream Muppet fan community is happy to overlook) in which Miss Piggy herself is the victim.
+It’s also worth pointing out that there are plenty of instances (many of which the Muppet fan conglomerate has often been happy to overlook) in which Miss Piggy herself is the victim.
 In The Great Muppet Caper, Nicky Holiday seems ready to abduct her despite her desperate pleading for him to let her go.
-In “The Fantastic Miss Piggy Show,” John Ritter makes several advances toward her that are clearly unwanted, invading her body space and going so far as to forcibly kiss her over her vocal protests, behavior that would likely end his career today if he were still alive.
+In “The Fantastic Miss Piggy Show,” John Ritter makes several advances toward her that are clearly unwanted, invading her body space and going so far as to forcibly kiss her over her vocal protests.
 In a clip from The Muppets Take Manhattan, linked to above and embedded below, she is both victim and perpetrator at the same time, enduring shudder-inducing verbal harassment from a crowd of boorish construction workers while stalking Kermit and Jenny.

 I think this clip is really the key to understanding how to respond to Miss Piggy’s behavior.
 When she is the victim, she deserves sympathy, but that doesn’t give her a free pass to behave however she wants.
 When she is the aggressor, she should be held to account for her actions.